oracle/oracle-database-operator/docs/privateai/access_privateai.md

 ### Access the PrivateAI Container from within the Oracle Database

-- Connect to the PDB as the user you have created earlier:
+- Connect to the PDB as the user that you previously created:

   ```sh
   connect vectordb/"<<Password>>"@orclpdb